nationalarchives/front-end-development-guide/2016/tna-child-black-history.md

 It is important to ensure interactive elements have a distinct visual appearance when activated.
 The peer review will check that all interactive elements have a clearly differentiated visual appearance when they have focus (this can typically be achieved using ```:focus```)

 #### Reviewer comments

+There is focus on relevant items.
+On the background images the focus is filling/covering the image, with yellow.
+I would suggest overiding it with a background: transparent.

 #### Developer(s) actions in response